New polarimetric study of the galactic X-ray burster GX 13+1: Introduction

-Non-pulsating weakly magnetized neutron stars are traditionally classified into two main groups: Z and atolls, on the basis of the patterns they show on the color-color diagram (CCD) or hardness-intensity diagram (HID).
+Non-pulsating WMNSs are traditionally classified into two main groups, Z and atolls, based on the patterns they show on the color-color diagram (CCD) or hardness-intensity diagram (HID).
 Although the classification is completely phenomenological, objects of these two classes have many other characteristic behavioral properties.
-For instance, atolls are known to be less bright than the Z-sources: typical luminosity of the atolls is in the range of $10^{36}-10^{37}$ erg s$^{-1}$, while Z-sources are among the brightest objects in the X-ray sky with luminosities on the order of $10^{38}$ erg s$^{-1}$.
-However, many features are known to be present in both classes: for example, quasi-periodic oscillations (QPOs) in the Hz and kHz ranges were observed from both Z and atolls sources \citep{vanderklis89,vanderklis00}.
+For instance, atolls are known to be less bright than the Z sources: the typical luminosity of the atolls is in the range of $10^{36}-10^{37}$~erg~s$^{-1}$, while Z sources are among the brightest objects in the X-ray sky, with luminosities on the order of $10^{38}$~erg~s$^{-1}$.
+However, many features are known to be present in both classes.
+For example, quasi-periodic oscillations (QPOs) in the hertz and kilohertz ranges were observed from both Z and atoll sources \citep{vanderklis89,vanderklis00}.
 Sources of both classes are observed in both hard and soft states, and the main components of their spectrum are expected to be the same.
-The spectrum is generally well described by the two main components \citep[see e.g.][]{Revnivtsev13}.
-The soft component can be approximated by the multicolor black body emission of temperature $<1$~keV associated with the accretion disk.
-The harder component most probably comes from Comptonization in a relatively cool plasma (2--3~keV), either a boundary layer between the accretion disk and the surface of the neutron star \citep{Shakura88}, or the spreading layer at the neutron star surface \citep{inogamov1999,suleimanov2006}.
-Additional features known to the spectrum are the broad Fe emission line associated with the reflection of the spreading layer emission from the accretion disk and sharp absorption lines coming from the absorption of the emission in the wind above the disk.
+The spectrum is generally well described by the two main components \citep[see, e.g.,][]{Revnivtsev13}.
+The soft component can be approximated by the multicolor blackbody emission of temperature $<1$~keV associated with the accretion disk.
+The harder component is probably caused by Comptonization in a relatively cool plasma (2--3~keV), either a boundary layer between the accretion disk and the surface of the neutron star \citep{Shakura88} or the spreading layer at the neutron star surface \citep{inogamov1999,suleimanov2006}.
+Additional features known to the spectrum are the broad Fe emission line associated with the reflection of the spreading layer emission from the accretion disk and sharp absorption lines caused by the absorption of the emission in the wind above the disk.